brian-quiroz/Rubiks-Cube-Solver-With-Computer-Vision/README.md

     - Input your own scramble algorithm to the solver program (manual scramble)

 ## Auto Scramble
+Note: An example image set is provided.
+To run a sample run, skip steps 1-3.

 1. Take 6 images of a Rubik's cube, one of each side, and name each face's picture according to the following convention:
     - yellow face: Img1.jpg
     - orange face: Img2.jpg